 Chief of Air Staff Royal Australian Air Force (RAAF) 1987–1992

-Ray graduated in 1952, and the following year began his career with the RAAF as an Officer Cadet.
+Ray graduated in 1952 and, in 1953, began his career with the Royal Australian Air Force (RAAF) as an Officer Cadet.

-He had many different roles within the RAAF, such as being an Operational Pilot and the Vice Chief of the Defence Force.
+Ray had many different roles within the RAAF, being an Operational Pilot, Squadron Commander and Staff Officer before becoming the inaugural Vice-Chief of the Australian Defence Force.
 His career highlight came in 1987 when he was appointed Chief of Air Staff.

 Professor Lawrie Powell AC